x | close

 Build a better understanding of relationships in your team, who works most frequently together and whether you have any potential risks of knowledge being consolidated in a small number of senior devs.

-Filter commit activity in your code base so your can isolate the files and repos most touched when delivering new stories or resolving bugs.
+Filter commit activity in your code base so you can isolate the files and repos most touched when delivering new stories or resolving bugs.

 Understand how quickly bugs are being resolved, and where in the process there are opportunities to improve your resolution times.